bmlt-enabled/bmlt-root-server/README.md

 ----------

 ***Version 2.11.2* ** *- TBD*
+- Fixed a UX issue where the NAWS Export link was in close proximity to the Delete Service Body button, resulting in accidental deletion of service bodies.
 - Fixed an issue where the My Account save button would be incorrectly enabled/disabled (again).

 ***Version 2.11.1* ** *- October 1, 2018*